 with initial data

-Then using above formulation, by constructing contraction mappings and with the help of fixed point theorem, Makino \cite{Makino1986} arrived at the following local existence theorem.
+Then using the above formulation, by constructing contraction mappings and with the help of the fixed point theorem, Makino \cite{Makino1986} arrived at the following local existence theorem.
 We omit the detailed proofs which appeared in \cite{Makino1986}.